durvs/durvs.github.io/cv-en.md

 ## About

-Hello, I am Durval, welcome.
+Hello, I am Durval.
+Welcome.
 I'm 25, I live in São Paulo - SP and currently work as a developer at [Riot Agency] (http://www.riot.com.br).
 I am always in search of knowledge, collaboration on the web community and new challenges.

 ### Front end technical skills